 - Create a GitHub release

 For my purpose I wanted anonymous users to have access to a read-only view.
-I initially selected AppVeyor as it seems to be the most popular choice for
+AppVeyor and GitHub Actions are the most popular choices for

 Advanced .NET Debugging #1

 After eyeing it for a while I finally decided to buy Advanced .NET Debugging by Mario Hewardt.
 I’ve been studying